Generate a participation key

 goal account addpartkey command on the node where the participation key will reside.
 This command takes the address of the participating account, a range of rounds, and an optional key dilution parameter.
 It then generates a VRF key pair and, using optimizations, generates a set of single-round voting keys for each round of the range specified.
 The VRF private key is what is passed into the VRF to determine if you are selected to propose or vote on a block in any given round.

--o flag to specify a different directory in the case where you will eventually transfer your key to a different node's ledger directory.
+-o flag to specify a different location in the case where you will eventually transfer your key to a different node to construct the keyreg transaction.

 goal account listpartkeys command will check for any participation keys that live on the node and display pertinent information about them.